FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/tags.md

 The Tags column adheres to the following requirements:

+* The Tags column MUST be present in the billing data when the provider supports setting user or provider-defined tags.
 * The Tags column MUST contain user-defined and provider-defined tags.
 * The Tags column MUST only contain finalized tags.
 * The Tags column MUST be in [Key-Value Format](#key-valueformat).